Arizona reports 321 new COVID-19 cases and eight more deaths | ExBulletin

 Arizona reports 321 new COVID-19 cases and eight more deaths

-Phoenix (AP) — Arizona health officials reported 321 new reports on May 23 COVID-19 (New Coronavirus Infection) Cases and 8 additional deaths.
+Phoenix (AP) — On Sunday, Arizona health officials reported 321 new COVID-19 cases and eight additional deaths.

 They said the latest figures have boosted state totals since the pandemic began more than a year ago, resulting in 876,732 cases and 17,555 known deaths.